railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_mapping.rst

 * Quotations and Order: storing documents that relate to orders,

-* Products: for storing products' technical datasheets,
+* Products: for storing products technical datasheets,

 * Users: to automatically define a directory owned by each user of the system,